top of page

 According to Ayurveda (the Indian holistic medical system), toxins are stored in the body's fatty tissues.
 Any effective detoxification aims to convince the body and cells to burn stored fat and release impurities naturally.
 It is not uncommon to experience withdrawal symptoms—especially from alcohol, drugs, caffeine, or sugar—so it is recommended to plan accordingly and work with a professional.

 When you start looking around at the many cleanses available, it can seem overwhelming and confusing.
 We are influenced by our friends and family, the media, celebrity endorsements, and the idea of quick and easy avenues to achieve our goals.
-It is also important to understand and consider our nature and characteristics and how this process will affect our short- and long-term health.
+It is also essential to understand and consider our nature and characteristics and how this process will affect our short- and long-term health.

 Many short-term detoxification modalities deplete the body, mind, and spirit—with starvation, laxatives, enemas, colonics, diuretics, and over-exercising—which can over-purify the body, reducing essential nutrients and spiking blood sugar levels, making you lightheaded, tired, anxious, short-tempered, angry, and possibly depressed.
 This is why choosing the correct purification method is imperative because, without a realistic long-term plan in place, you might fall back into old habits and tendencies.